 Switched Mode Power

-Digi-servos use pulse width and pulse rate modulation in order to rotate the servo motor.
+Digital like analog servos use pulse width and pulse rate modulation in order to rotate the servo motor.
 The servo can be pulsed in the forward or reverse direction.
 The four solid state switches, under the control of the servo’s micro controller, are either open circuit or closed circuit for Ohms law efficiency.

 Through the "Eyes" of a Current Probe